Syro-Malabar Cathedral of St Alphonsa, Preston: Developments

 The church had a relationship with St Ignatius Catholic Primary School next door.
 The school was built in 1863 and extended in 2000.
 Masses were regularly held in the church for the school.

 Outside the church is St Ignatius Square.
 In 1982 the square was declared to be a local conservation area, preventing any development that would significantly change the character of the historic part of Preston.

 In 2001, the church saw the departure of its last resident parish priest, and it was merged with the parish of English Martyrs Church.
 Mass was celebrated in the church once a week, at 9:30 am every Sunday.
 On 11 October 2014, the parish was amalgamated to include the congregations of St Teresa's, St Joseph's and St Augustine's and was renamed the Parish of St John XXIII.

 Syro-Malabar Church

 On 2 December 2014, the church was closed.
 On 31 December 2014, Michael Campbell, Roman Catholic Bishop of Lancaster, was asked by George Alencherry, Major archbishop of the Syro-Malabar Catholic Church, for exclusive use of a church in Preston by the local Syro-Malabar community.
 The bishop offered St Ignatius church, which was accepted.
-The church will remain open for private prayer and have Masses in the Syro-Malabar rite.
+The church will remain open for private prayer and have liturgies in the Syro-Malabar rite.